ZanSara/ZanSara/README.md

 ### Hello, I'm Sara! 👋

-I'm a freelance Python and LLMs specialist, [main contributor](https://github.com/deepset-ai/haystack/graphs/contributors) of [Haystack](https://haystack.deepset.ai/) and former [CERN](https://home.cern/) employee.
+I'm an AI and Python specialist, currently Lead AI Engineer at [Kwal](https://www.kwal.ai/), [main contributor](https://github.com/deepset-ai/haystack/graphs/contributors) of [Haystack](https://haystack.deepset.ai/) and former [CERN](https://home.cern/) employee.
 I’m also an opinionated sci-fi reader, hiker, tinkerer and somewhat polyglot.

 Have a look at [my website](https://www.zansara.dev/) to know more about what I do.